hpssjellis/maker100-curriculum/README.md

 4. **Students can manage their own work.** They can download the curriculum from Github as a zip file, unzip it, and upload it to their own GitHub repositories, allowing them to organize and update their work effectively.
 5. I have students make very short videos on the school network of each project, with a simple circuit diagram shown in the video.
 First time educators may just want to keep a running tally of the assignments they have seen working.
 6. The inexpensive [Seeedstudio XIAO-SAMD21](https://wiki.seeedstudio.com/Seeeduino-XIAO/) microcontroller board for $7 USD which comes with pin headers is a great microcontroller for students to play with when testing new sensors and runs very similar to many Arduino boards, and easily is auto detected the Arduino IDE.
+7. Note: The Educator decides which assignments to do and in what order and which ones to change, and also decides how many assignments to complete before class time is spent on the final projects.
+8. Final projects determine the grade.
+Studentcan pass with a simple unique sensor actuator assignment, A grades can be assigned for multiple sensor and or multiple actuators, and or IoT and/or Machine learning.
+When students have completed these basic assignments they are expected to get together in groups and use there proven skills to attempt a group project.